haywardgg/DayZSA_VIP_Loadouts/README.md

 # DayZSA Custom VIP and Admin Loadouts using init.c

+In case you're thinking of using this script to monetize your server, read this: https://www.bohemia.net/monetization

 Pro Tip: Fork this repository so you can edit and track your own changes (top right Fork icon)

 Advanced users can simply use the merge files provided.